ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 # What I Implemented

-The webpage I recently developed using FastAPI and HTMX is shown in the figure below.
+The webpage I developed using FastAPI and HTMX is shown in the figure below.
 This page integrates a 'Sign-in with Google' option, enhancing user experience and offering a secure login method.

 <!--